MegaChuck64/Dungineer/README.md

 - swarms of enemies come in from the edge of the screen
 - Approaching infinity style movement
 	- click tile on map, as many ticks happen as it takes for player to get to target
+- Left click is movement, right click is action.
+Switch actions with numbers